RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

 Property redirectTo:
   - instructs `StateAuthorization` service how to handle unauthorized access
   - when used as `String` defines single redirection rule
-  - when used as `Function` defines single/multiple redirection rule(s)
   - when used as `Objects` defines multiple redirection rules

-You can also set `redirectTo` property that will handle unmatched permission redirection:
+  - when used as `Function` defines dynamic redirection rule(s)

+### Single redirection rule

+In case you want to redirect to some specific state when user is not authorized pass to `redirectTo` name of that state.

 ```javascript
 $stateProvider